 Diabetic Peripheral Neuropathy:

 A neurological disorder where the peripheral nerves are damaged due to diabetes.
 The nerve damage can cause a number of symptoms including pain, loss of sensation and tingling.
 The feelings usually start in the peripheral areas such as the toes but may spread to the feet and hands.. ...more »

 Diabetic Peripheral Neuropathy: Symptoms

 People with diabetic peripheral neuropathy can experience a variety of symptoms that commonly include abnormal or unusual sensations in the extremities.
 Symptoms include sensations of pain, numbness, pins and needles, tingling, or prickling that begins in the feet.
 In later stages, the hands can be affected as well.
-In some cases, the abnormal sensations can ...more symptoms »
+In some cases, the abnormal sensations can extend to the arms ...more symptoms »

 Diabetic Peripheral Neuropathy: Treatments

 The first step in the treatment of diabetic peripheral neuropathy is prevention.
 Diabetic peripheral neuropathy cannot be cured and the damage done to the nerves cannot be repaired, so it is vital that people with diabetes prevent its occurrence.

 Prevention includes a consistently following a plan to treat diabetes and normalize blood sugar levels as much ...more treatments »